xkeshav/canvas/.github/CONTRIBUTING.md

 Who reviews it?
 Who needs to sign off before it’s accepted?
 When should a contributor expect to hear from you?
 How can contributors get commit access, if at all?

-> The core team looks at Pull Requests on a regular basis in a weekly triage meeting that we hold in a public Google Hangout.
-The hangout is announced in the weekly status updates that are sent to the puppet-dev list.
-Notes are posted to the Puppet Community community-triage repo and include a link to a YouTube recording of the hangout.
-After feedback has been given we expect responses within two weeks.
+> The core team looks at Pull Requests on a regular basis in a weekly triage meeting that we hold in a public Hangout and discuss and add reviewer.
+Reviewer will review the code and give Review Comments (RC) ; Pull Requester have to address every RC appropriately.
+After RC has been given we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.

 > Except for critical, urgent or very small fixes, we try to leave pull requests open for most of the day or overnight if something comes in late in the day, so that multiple people have the chance to review/comment.
 Anyone who reviews a pull request should leave a note to let others know that someone has looked at it.
 For larger commits, we like to have a +1 from someone else on the core team and/or from other contributor(s).
 Please note if you reviewed the code or tested locally -- a +1 by itself will typically be interpreted as your thinking its a good idea, but not having reviewed in detail.